intel/collision-avoidance-library/README.md

 Instruction on how to build Intel Aero image and the associated SDK can be found on Intel Aero [Wiki](https://github.com/intel-aero/meta-intel-aero/wiki).

-Intel Aero SDK will be missing two of the Collision Avoidance Library
+Intel Aero SDK will be missing one of the Collision Avoidance Library
 dependencies:
   * GLM
-  * MavLink

-Since both are "headers only" libraries, cmake just need to know where to find the headers in order to successfully cross-compile the library.
+Since GLM is a "headers only" library, cmake just need to know where to find the headers in order to successfully "cross-compile" it.
 This will be done with "-DCMAKE_PREFIX_PATH" parameter as described by the instructions bellow.